gin0115/Perique-Menu-Page-Example/README.md

 ```
 For every iteration of the foreach loop this template is parsed with the passed data.
 > We have done all the formatting and simple logic in the template, this easily could be formatted using an intermediary service between Public_Api_Provider and the View.

+***

+If you would rather use BLADE templates over the base PHP_Engine, you can include the [BladeOne Provider](https://github.com/Pink-Crab/Perique-BladeOne-Provider) and make use Blade Templates for a cleaner template generation.